 - Solid Waste will supply roll-off dumpster service at three Neighborhood Clean ups each year.
 Two of the cleanups must be held on predetermined dates that coincide with Baylor's Steppin' Out (community volunteering days).
 The other date can be chosen by the Neighborhood Association, but must be coordinated with Keep Waco Beautiful (750-5728) at least one month in advance of the clean-up date.

-- Neighborhood Services and Parks & Recreation will assist the Neighborhood Associations with Special Events, such as; parades, block parties, park parties, , etc. Special Event application fees will be waived for two events per year.
+- Neighborhood Services and Parks & Recreation will assist the Neighborhood Associations with Special Events, as outlined in the Outdoor and Parades Event Ordinance.
+Special Event application fees will be waived for one neighborhood event each year.
 Applications are due two months prior to the event.

 - The Graphics Dept. and Sign Shop will annually provide a specific amount of "free services" tailored to each NA for general operation needs (copies, mailings, meeting signs, etc.) The amount will be determined each budget year.